evanse71/OWLIN-App/README-LOCALHOST.md

 ## ✅ **Current Status: FULLY OPERATIONAL**

-Both frontend and backend servers are running successfully on localhost with all features working.
+Both frontend and backend servers are running successfully on localhost with all features working, including **enhanced line item parsing and VAT handling**.

 ---